web3/web3.js/docs/web3-module.rst

 - ``utils`` - The Utils object.
 - ``formatters`` - The formatters object.

-The ``AbstractCallMethod`` is the base method object for all methods expect the "send transaction" methods.
+The ``AbstractCallMethod`` is the base method class for all methods expect the "send transaction" methods.

 **Don't overwrite the ``execute`` method of the ``AbstractCallMethod`` class.**